Brunozhon/news/recipes/how-to-make-a-strawberry-smoothie-with-berries/index.md

 <!--
 Copy this and paste it in a file in your coumputer called *.md. ".md" stands for markdown.
 You can also use ".markdown."
-You can click the copy button (the one that looks like a clipboard) to copy this file.
-It should appear if you click this box.
 -->
 ```